 The BBC website contains many strings to its bow.
-Besides being able to keep up to date with its good coverage of world news (albeit less trust worthy than I had once thought) and a wide range of sports, I find here I can watch or listen to TV or radio, live and archived.
+Besides being able to keep up to date with its coverage of world news (albeit less trust worthy than I had once thought) and a wide range of sports, I find here I can watch or listen to TV or radio, live and archived.
 I don’t watch much TV and if I do it is usually from my desktop linked to the Internet.
-I watch some live sport and some favourites like “Strictly Come Dancing”.
-I listen to radio more, usually Radio 4, and while doing other things. regularly listen to the Archers and Test Match Special podcasts and have found myself recently listening to past episodes of “Desert Island Discs” and “In Our Time”, and occasionally radio drama, which is usually good.
+I listen to radio more, usually Radio 4, and while doing other things. regularly listen to the Archers and Test Match Special podcasts.
+I have found myself listening to past episodes of programs like “Desert Island Discs” and “In Our Time”, and occasionally radio drama, which is usually good.
 Sadly, one of my epiphany moments since my last update is I found I can no longer trust the BBC for unbiased and comprehensive news coverage.

 Biblegateway is simply the best for providing a free online Bible (in most of the versions commonly used today) and Bible aids.
 As a preacher, I find this an indispensable resource e.g. word searches, and there are other resources e.g. commentaries and dictionaries that make life so much easier.
 I often read the Bible while listening to it being read same time.
 A recently discovered example of a free audio Internet Bible is the King James Version Audio Bible.